-However, since most background tasks will have similar needs in regard to the cancellation tokens management and other typical operations, .NET Core 2.1 provides a very convenient abstract base class you can derive from, named BackgroundService.
+However, since most background tasks will have similar needs in regard to the cancellation tokens management and other typical operations, there is a convenient abstract base class you can derive from, named BackgroundService (available since .NET 2.1).

 That class provides the main work needed to set up the background task.